Languages of Slovenia: Slovene

 In its Article 11, the Constitution of Slovenia stipulates that Slovene is to be the sole official and national language throughout the country.
 The Public Use of the Slovene Language Act of 2004 further defines the legal status of Slovene, by mandating that national and local authorities are compelled to use it in communication and legislation.
 As a national language, it is used on the obverse side of Slovenian euro coins, in the Slovenian national anthem, by The Slovenian President, and uniquely represents Slovene culture on the international stage.

 Television and radio broadcasts, newspapers, commercials, user manuals, and other printed or broadcast material must be in Slovene.
 Usage of material in another language is permitted, if it is accordingly subtitled, dubbed or translated.
 Publishing or broadcasting untranslated material, as well as selling goods without instructions and declaration in Slovene, is punishable and banned by law.
 Also, names of corporations and trademarks registered in Slovenia must be in Slovene; however, they may be used along with the translated name in another language if its aimed at foreign markets.

 Slovene is the language of instruction at all levels of schooling, from primary to tertiary education.
 There is an international high school in Ljubljana with English as the language of instruction, but it admits only students from foreign diplomats and Slovenes who had been schooled abroad for several years.
-Undergraduate courses are run in Slovene, therefore applicants from foreign countries must prove an adequate level of knowledge of Slovene to be eligible to enroll.
-Graduate courses for foreign exchange students are offered in English, as well.
+University programs are offered in Slovene but a subset are also offered in foreign languages such as English.

 The Centre for Slovene as a Second/Foreign Language encourages the learning of Slovene as foreign language, offers different courses in Slovene, and grants certificates of language proficiency.
 One may sit for the Slovene Language Exam at three levels: Basic, Intermediate and Advanced.
 After having passed the exam, the applicant receives the certificate of knowledge of the Slovene language, issued by the Faculty of Arts of University of Ljubljana, which is valid throughout the European Union, and makes the holder eligible to apply to any school or university in Slovenia.

 With the accession of Slovenia to the European Union on May 1, 2004, Slovene became an official language of the European Union, requiring that all Acts and Directives be translated into Slovene.
 Additionally, Slovenian citizens may write to any EU institution in Slovene and expect a response in the same language.